Everything you wanted to know about RESPs

 How much should I contribute to the RESP?

 It’s best to contribute whatever you can afford at the beginning.
-But don’t sweat it if you can’t afford to contribute $2,500 per year right away.
+But don’t sweat it if you can’t afford to contribute $2,500 per year to an RESP right away.
 Any grant room that’s not used is carried forward and can be used later on.

 With an RESP, the deadline is pretty straightforward.
 You have until December 31 to contribute to your child’s RESP to be eligible for the CESG that year.
 And you can contribute to your child’s RESP until they’re 31 years old, which gives you plenty of time to help prepare for their post-secondary studies.